 Some weeds spread slowly by vegetative means alone.
-For example, nutsedge would spread less than 3 meters (m) (10 feet [ft]) per year without help from nursery workers and their cultivation equipment (Klingman and Ashton 1975).
-For this reason, make a special effort to avoid spreading nutsedge.
-Map infested seedbeds in the summer to help identify areas in which to avoid soil movement (thus spreading nuts) in the winter after lifting.
-Lift nutsedge-free areas first to avoid spreading tubers to noninfested fields.
-Time taken to prevent mechanical dissemination of nutsedge tubers will be repaid several-fold in the ease of eliminating nutsedge from a nursery.
+For example, nutsedge would spread less than 3 m per year without help from nursery workers and their cultivation equipment (Klingman and Ashton 1975).
+For this reason, special effort should be made to avoid spreading nutsedge.
+Infested seedbeds can be mapped in the summer to help identify areas in which to avoid soil movement (thus spreading nuts) in the winter after lifting.
+Nutsedge-free areas should be lifted first to avoid the spreading of tubers to noninfested fields.
+Time taken to prevent mechanical dissemination of nutsedge tubers will be repaid severalfold in the ease of eliminating nutsedge from a nursery.